Service Account Setup Guide¶

 Step-by-Step Setup¶

-If you prefer to understand each step or need to customize the setup:
+If you prefer to understand each step or need to customize the setup, apply the four manifests individually (swap full for minimal for a read-only setup):

 1. Create Service Account¶